Well, not quite 50. But at this point in my life I have noticed quite a shift in my outlook and, may I just say, about bloody time!

 - You make plans to go out to dinner with friends based on the convenience of car parking.

-- You also make the reservation for no later that 7.30?
-If they cannot get you in until 8pm, you seek an alternative restaurant.
+- You also make the reservation for no later than 7:30?
+If they cannot get you in until 8 pm, you seek an alternative restaurant.

-- You make a noise complaint at 10.30pm to the police about your neighbours’ party.
+- You make a noise complaint at 10.30 pm to the police about your neighbors’ party.

 - You watch impatiently as the coffee shop lad uses the till to add up the two coffees you have ordered, then use his fingers to work out the change, when all you want to do is grab him by the ear and pull his face closely to yours while hissing “YOU SHOULD HAVE STAYED IN SCHOOL, DORKFACE….”